 But I’m passionate about more than making the world a greener place.
-Literature and the art of writing.
-Listening to and composing music.
-Creating interior spaces that tell a story.
 And – for as long as I can remember – dance has been one of those things.

 I consider myself very fortunate to be able to work not only as a freelance writer, but also as a dance teacher, and that in the past (and hopefully again in the near future) I’ve had the opportunity to perform as a professional dance artist.

 I would say that in the dance world (and I’m generalizing here and referring to Westernized dance) there is little focus on environmental concerns.
 Certainly, there have been dance pieces that centre on our relationship with the earth and its resources.
 (Such as Karole Armitage’s On The Nature of Things or my own humble little work, Dirt.)
 But when I think of the daily life of a dancer, I think of a lot of consuming and not much conserving.